jlacar/jlacar.github.io/refactoring/_posts/2021-12-28-clean-code-is-the-enemy.md

 ## The future is now and it ain't too bright

 Since it was published on YouTube just a little over a year ago, the video of Arlo's presentation has garnered a piddly 333 views (as of this writing), at least three of which are mine.
-That is quite pathetic and disappointing if you ask me.
-But far from being a mark against Arlo and the validity of his message, those low numbers are a woeful indictment of our industry.
+Comparatively, that's a really small reach and those low numbers are a sad indictment of the state of our industry.
+Except for a few lonely voices in the wilderness,  nobody really cares about finding ways to get better at legacy code maintenance.

-In stark contrast, a search for "react tutorials" turns up many videos that have significantly more views—in the hundreds of thousands and millions—many of them published more recently.
-A search for videos on refactoring reflects the same disturbing trend: far more developers are interested in new and popular technologies than there are developers who want to learn about techniques like refactoring and unit testing.
-The former, people who create things, are the "makers" that Arlo mentions.
-The latter, people who, unlike the makers, find unraveling knots in gnarly balls of yarn soothing, are the "menders."
+A search for videos on refactoring reflects the same disturbing trend: very few developers are interested in techniques like refactoring and unit testing.
+In stark contrast, React tutorials get views in the hundreds of thousands and millions very quickly.
+As Arlo says, the menders are greatly outnumbered by the makers.
+That doesn't bode well for the future.

-As this trend of makers outnumbering menders continues—and it will probably grow—I fear new generations of developers are doomed to keep making the same mistakes past generations have made.
-I also think the related problems we'll all have to deal with are going to keep getting more complex and more impactful.
-The future, I'm afraid, doesn't look bright at all.

 ## A Ray of Hope

-There might still be hope.
+There might still be hope though.

-If you're reading this, you're likely to be part of the solution, not the problem.
+If you're reading this, you're probably part of the solution.
 You're probably a mender yourself, or someone who guides menders, or aspires to turn more makers into menders.
-I won't claim to have the answers; that would be too presumptuous.
-These are just ideas, but I think they're good ideas to try.
-I hope you do, and I hope you find them useful.
+I don't claim to have all the answers but I think some of these ideas help or are at least worth a try.
+I hope you do try them out, and I hope you find them useful.

 ## Messy code is inevitable; living with it is unacceptable